fromjyce/SandalwoodASR-Pipeline/README.md

 ### **Conclusion**
 SandalwoodAI exemplifies the fusion of tradition and technology.
 By providing bilingual access to sandalwood cultivation knowledge, it fosters cultural preservation and practical application.
 We are proud to contribute to the conservation and propagation of one of India’s most cherished resources.

+## Contact

+For any issues or suggestions regarding the project, please contact us at `jaya2004kra@gmail.com`.
+We appreciate any feedback that can help us improve the application.

+## License

+All scripts and documentation in this repository are licensed under the GNU GENERAL PUBLIC LICENSE.
+You may use and modify them for educational purposes.
+However, we do not take responsibility for the accuracy or reliability of the programs.